crafatar/crafatar/README.md

 | `EPHEMERAL_STORAGE` |                          | If set, redis is flushed on start* |

 \* Use this to avoid issues when you have a persistent redis database but an ephemeral storage

+# Operational notes

+## inodes

+Crafatar stores a lot of images on disk.
+For avatars, these are 8×8 px PNG images with an average file size of \~90 bytes.
+This can lead to issues on file systems such as ext4, which (by default) has a bytes-per-inode ratio of 16Kb.
+With thousands of files with an average file size below this ratio, you will run out of available inodes before running out of disk space.
+(Note that this will still be reported as `ENOSPC: no space left on device`).

+Consider using a different file system, changing the inode ratio, or deleting files before the inode limit is reached.

+## disk space and memory usage

+Eventually you will run out of disk space and/or redis will be out of memory.
+Make sure to delete image files and/or flush redis before this happens.

 # Tests
 ```sh